Have you ever purchased something on an impulse, simply because of a blinking “Only 1 remaining” text next to the “Buy Now” button?

 2. Play with shipping countdowns

-Unless your ecommerce store always provides free shipping, you can play with a “free shipping” idea using scarcity.
+Unless your ecommerce store always provides free shipping, you can play with a “free shipping” offer using scarcity.

-Amazon is well-known for instilling a sense of urgency into its consumers by letting you know exactly how much time you have left if you want your item shipped to you the next day.
+Amazon is well-known for instilling a sense of urgency into its consumers by letting you know exactly how much time you have left if you want your item shipped to you the next day for free.

 If you look at this text early in the day, it’s not so bad.
 But the later it is, the more urgent this will become.

 Amazon isn’t the only one who plays with scarcity and urgency in shipping.
 Kohl’s has recently run a one-day free shipping offer on its website too.
 They advertised the offer with a banner on the homepage to make sure visitors couldn’t miss it: